The-Grand-Combination/The-Grand-Combo/TGC/docs/1966_balance_audit.md

 - `high_conf_coverage`: share of absolute delta with high-confidence dating (`direct + inferred_strong`)
 - `signal assignments / touched_stats`: per-unit signal-strength summary to distinguish high-value monitored units from baseline-only or low-evidence coverage

+Reporting provenance:
+- the report preserves whether a timed delta came from a unit-specific block or from an applicable global base-scope block
+- this exists to improve diagnosis, so the user can distinguish progression driven by direct unit edits from progression driven by shared doctrinal/base effects

 Dating confidence should improve the interpretation of a diagnostic.
 It must not be used as a justification for adapting envelopes to current values.

 ## Implemented checks